jupyterlab/extension-examples/basics/hello-world/README.md

-# Hello World - Print to the console
+# Hello World

-This minimal JupyterLab extension explains how to set up the development environment and prints to the console.
+> Set up the development environment and print to the console.

 ![hello-world example](./preview.png)